-The Republican leaders' plan is the most biased in favor of Republicans with only 6 D seats with 50% of the vote.24 The plan least biased against Democrats (7.6 D seats at 50% of the vote) was drawn by this author, actively using the 7s data base to produce the most responsive and least biased map while adhering to the traditional criteria.25 The other six S/V curves lie between these two S/V curves except at small D vote.
+base to produce the most responsive and least biased map while adhering to the traditional criteria.
+The other S/V curves lie between these two S/V curves except at small D vote.
 Their partisan preferences range from 6.6 to 7.2 D seats at 50% of the vote and 52.9 to 53.6% D vote for half the seats.
-Although the differences in bias of these six maps are relatively small, it might be noted that maps
+Although the differences in bias of these seven maps are relatively small, it might be noted that maps drawn by the Democrats and the petitioners are a bit less favorable to Republicans at 50% of the vote than the Holt plan and the Lt.
+Governor's plan29.
+If one supposes that these two better represent non-partisan map drawing, then it would appear from Fig. 3 that traditional, partisan blind, neutral map drawing would result in a preference of somewhat fewer than 7 D congressional seats in PA for 50% two party D vote.

-21The slope is the mathematical derivative which varies somewhat with the vote; values of R presented in this article will be for V = 50%.